Reporter alleges GOP hopeful Greg Gianforte body-slammed him

 The Gianforte campaign released a statement blaming the incident on Jacobs.
 It contends he “aggressively shoved a recorder in Greg’s face and began asking badgering questions” before being asked to leave.

-Gianforte asked Jacobs to lower a phone that being used as an audio recorder, then tried to grab it, Scanlon said in a statement.
-Jacobs then grabbed Gianforte’s wrist and both fell to the ground, the campaign said.
+Gianforte asked Jacobs to lower a phone that was being used as an audio recorder, then tried to grab it, the campaign said in a statement.
+Jacobs then grabbed Gianforte’s wrist and both fell to the ground, Scanlon said.

 The 45-second recording does not contain a request from Gianforte that Jacobs lower his phone.